Historic Legacy

 Early Origins

 The office's origins trace back to the historic signing of the United Nations Charter in 1945, hosted in San Francisco.
 This monumental event brought representatives from 50 nations to the city, signaling San Francisco as a stage for diplomacy and global cooperation.
-Since then, the office has welcomed numerous foreign dignitaries, heads of state, and royalty, orchestrating memorable visits that strengthen relationships between nations and heighten the city's role on the international stage.

 Led by the Office of Protocol